laravel/docs/configuration.md

 <a name="hiding-environment-variables-from-debug"></a>
 ### Hiding Environment Variables From Debug Pages

-When your application crashes, the debug page will show all environment variables and their contents.
-In some cases you might want to obscure certain variables.
-You can do this by editing the `config/app.php` configuration file and adding a `debug_blacklist` array that specifies the variables you want to obscure.
+When an exception is uncaught and the `APP_DEBUG` environment variable is `true`, the debug page will show all environment variables and their contents.
+In some cases you may want to obscure certain variables.
+You may do this by updating the `debug_blacklist` option in your `config/app.php` configuration file.

+Some variables are available in both the environment variables and the server / request data.
+Therefore, you may need to blacklist them for both `$_ENV` and `$_SERVER`:

     return [